 Cons of the Secondary Art Market

-Do bear in mind that even the secondary market has its risks and there is no way of knowing just how much the artwork you buy on the second-hand market will be worth.
+Do bear in mind that even the secondary market has its risks, and there is no way of knowing just how much the artwork you buy on the second-hand market will be worth.

-Secondary art pieces can increase in value over time although, on the other hand, they can indeed decrease in value too, potentially resulting in a loss of profit.
+Secondary art pieces can increase in value over time, although, on the other hand, they can indeed decrease in value too, potentially resulting in a loss of profit.

-Investing in anything holds some level of risk, and this is still the case with secondary art as it is still potentially risky.
+Investing in anything holds some level of risk, and this is still the case with primary and secondary art as it is still potentially risky.
 Getting yourself an art advisor can help you make calculated and informed decisions with your investments.

 Secondary Art at Grove Gallery

-Before you decide on whether the secondary art market is the right market for your investment goals, it is important to research the primary vs secondary market for your awareness and depending on what you are looking to achieve with your investments.
+Before you decide whether the secondary art market is the right market for your investment goals, it is important to research the primary vs secondary market for your awareness and depending on what you are looking to achieve with your investments.

-Having an art advisor is helpful to provide invaluable knowledge which will help you navigate your art investments and whatever you are trying to achieve with your art purchasing and collection, and tell you what you need to know about investing in art.
+Having an art advisor is helpful to provide invaluable knowledge that will help you navigate your art investments and whatever you are trying to achieve with your art purchasing and collection, and tell you what you need to know about investing in art.